 The BBC is also showing four free games.
 "Like the rest of the country, we are excited to see the Premier League return to action," said Alex Green, MD Prime Video Sport Europe.
 "We will be making all four of Amazon Prime Video’s additional fixtures in the 2019/20 season available free of charge; fans will not need a Prime membership to view the games on Prime Video."

 BT will be showing 20 fixtures, although none of these are free-to-air at present.

 Previously all Amazon Prime members in the UK had access to watch the matches live with their Prime membership, but as mentioned the games will be free for the remainder of this season.

 How to watch Premier League matches on Amazon Prime

 You'll be able to watch the games at this special Amazon Prime Video Premier League link.
-You can also check out the upcoming fixtures there, too.

 Because it uses the Amazon Prime Video app, you can watch on any device that has access to Amazon Prime Video including Fire TV devices, Roku, consoles, smart TVs, Android, iOS and, of course, online.